Teen Inhalant Addiction Treatment

 Inhalants cause a condition of oxygen deprivation in the body and the lungs.
 This condition is called Hypoxia as this affects both the brain and body cells.
 The addict loses simple ways of communication as the brain is blurred due to the oxygen deprivation.

-Inhalant Addiction and Long-term Health Effects on Teens
+Inhalant Addiction and Long-term Health Effects

 - Longer period of inhalants’ abuse affects the nervous system.
 The nerve fibers and cells are protected by a fatty tissue called Myelin that works as transmitters to carry signals.
 The damaged Myelin leads to spasms, tremors, and even limits normal body actions of walking and talking.